Samuel Wilder King

-Samuel Wilder King (December 17, 1886 – March 24, 1959) was the eleventh Territorial Governor of Hawaii and served from 1953 to 1957.
+Samuel Wilder King (December 17, 1886 – March 24, 1959) was the eleventh territorial governor of Hawaii and served from 1953 to 1957.
 He was appointed to the office after the term of Oren E. Long.
 Previously, King served in the United States House of Representatives as a delegate from the Territory of Hawaii.
 He was a member of the Republican Party of Hawaii and was the first of native Hawaiian descent to rise to the highest office in the territory.

 Education

 His father James A. King (1832–1899) was a ship's master for Samuel Gardner Wilder, and later politician in the Republic of Hawaii.
-His mother was Charlotte Holmes Davis, daughter of part-Hawaiian Robert Grimes Davis, who descended from Oliver Holmes, Governor of Oʻahu under Kamehameha I.

-King was born December 17, 1886, in Honolulu and was a subject of the Kingdom of Hawai'i.
+His mother was Charlotte Holmes Davis, daughter of part-Hawaiian Robert Grimes Davis, who descended from Mahi (daughter of Kalanihoʻoulumokuikekai) and Oliver Holmes, Governor of Oʻahu under Kamehameha I. King was born December 17, 1886, in Honolulu and was a subject of the Kingdom of Hawai'i.

 A devout Roman Catholic, King attended Saint Louis School, but graduated from McKinley High School.
 Upon graduating, King went on to study at the United States Naval Academy in Annapolis, Maryland.
 He entered the United States Navy as a commissioned officer where he served from 1910 to 1924.
 At the time of his discharge, he had attained the rank of lieutenant commander.

-On March 18, 1912, he married Pauline Nawahineokalai Evans, another part-Hawaiian.
+On March 18, 1912, he married Pauline Nawahineokalai Evans, another part-Hawaiian, a descendant of Kaniau of Maui.